SHARE

 So, why did it happen?

-, so the generation was done incorrectly.
-To fix it, there were two ways: either to change diapason from 000000 to 100000
+It’s, actually, simple as it is – we didn’t consider that 000000 == 0, so the generation was done incorrectly.
+To fix it, there were two ways: either to change the diapason from 000000 to 100000 or to use the sprintf'%06d' method.
+We’ve preferred the latter.

-' is a format that ensures that string must be 6-character long, so it adds up nulls, if the number that goes as the second argument is of a shorter length.
-The main difference between (100_000..999_999)
+What is sprintf('%06d', rand(1..999999)) method? '%06d' is a format that ensures that string must be 6 characters long, so it adds up nulls, if the number that goes as the second argument is of a shorter length.
+The main difference between (100_000..999_999) range and sprintf('%06d', rand(1..999999)) is that sprintf returns the line that does not pass the requirements.

 To sum up, this case shows us how important it is to write tests for all critical parts of the product, even if we’re talking about the simplest and most obvious features.
 It’s much better to detect and fix them before going to production.
 And most importantly, don’t forget to acknowledge your failures, embrace and learn from them.